tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

       }
   }

-A test vector or read vector that read beyond the boundaries of existing data will return nothing for any bytes past the end.
+A server MUST return nothing for any bytes beyond the end of existing data for a test vector or read vector that reads tries to read such data.
 As a result, if there is no data at all, an empty bytestring is returned no matter what the offset or length.

 Reading